 2. Have A Special Back to School Breakfast

 Get up a little earlier on the first day and set the table with flowers and the fancy plates for a festive breakfast to start the day off on a good note.
-Cook their favorite breakfast to start the day off right.
+Cook their favourite breakfast to start the day off right.